Code-Institute-Submissions/tlamidi-lam-postoffice_JuneResub/README.md

 I give credit to few books and videos on python, related to the project, on the internet that I read and watched.
 Credit also to my few fellow students who were able to give some form of advice and support.
 I also give Credit to my mentor for wonderful advice and support given.
 Numerous tips, links and materials to support me were not left out.
 I am realy greatful for that.

+Content.

+I import into the css file a link from the google font, for the purpose of utilising oswald and lato fonts.